 Please try widening your search by removing some of the search criteria you have used or changing the dates.

 Bacton is located on the North Norfolk Coast and is within easy reach to dozens of well-known holiday location in Norfolk.
 The Norfolk Broads is nearby, and it’s series of rivers and stunning scenery makes it one of the UK’s most beautiful wetland areas.
 There are plenty of boats for hire there too, if you’re feeling adventurous!

-Bacton has many roads in and around the village dedicated as ‘quite lanes’, these help preserve the peaceful character of the village and also means the roads are ideal for cycling.
-Nearby Bacton Woods, provide a shaded family friendly area for walks, picnics, and several woodland events for visitors throughout the year, ranging from conservation work to fun activities for children.
+Bacton has many roads in and around the village dedicated as ‘quiet lanes’, these help preserve the peaceful character of the village and also means the roads are ideal for cycling.
+Nearby Bacton Woods, provide a shaded family-friendly area for walks, picnics, and several woodland events for visitors throughout the year, ranging from conservation work to fun activities for children.

 To explore more of the village’s character, visit St. Andrew’s church.
 This 15th-century building is small and neat, with a tall tower attached to it and ringed by some of the prettiest cottages in Bacton.

 On the doorstep of holiday cottages in Bacton, the beach is a glorious stretch of sandy shore, divided by wooden groynes.
 It never feels overcrowded, thanks to its sheer size.
 Sunbathing and swimming are popular, as is walking along the path that follows the coast while keeping an eye out for seals.
 A walk along the coast to neighbouring Mundesley is highly recommended on self-catering holidays in Bacton.